mbovero/ECE5780_2-Axis_Gimbal_Claw/README.md

 - `quaternion.c/h` – Roll and yaw error computation from quaternion deltas.
 - `joystick.c/h` – ADC interface for reading joystick analog input.

-## 🔋 Setup
+## Setup

 1. **Wiring:**
    - Connect SDA/SCL of BNO085 to I2C2 (PB14/PB13).
-   - Connect joystick outputs to ADC pins.
+   - Connect joystick outputs to ADC pins (PC3/PA3).
    - Wire EN, STEP, DIR, MS1, MS2 of each TMC2209 to GPIOs as defined in `motor_control.c`.

 2. **Flashing:**
-   - Use STM32CubeProgrammer or OpenOCD with your `.elf` or `.hex` file.
+   - Use Platformio in VS Code to Flash board.
    - Make sure to set `PB3` as a status LED; it will blink on I2C failure.

 3. **Start Sequence:**